 Unfortunately, things do not always turn out to be this fantastic, and getting an internship or a job at a startup can be a whole different story; a story that will be far more sobering than this fanciful media portrayal of a startup.

 Things are Ridiculously Chaotic

-The first thing everyone notices when they first get a whiff of the startup ecosystem is that it is unbelievably chaotic.
+The first thing everyone notices when they first get a feel of the startup ecosystem, is that it is unbelievably chaotic.
 There are twenty tasks to take care of every day and there is only time for fifteen.
 After a couple of days, the number of tasks is just overwhelming and everything has to shift.

 There are always financial pressures because an investor is threatening to leave and everyone is on edge about it.
 There is always someone there who has been working for eighteen hours for the last six months and is ready to burn the place down.